 FORUM+ for research and arts

-FORUM+ is primarily aimed at researchers, teachers, and students within all artistic disciplines, but it also brings current developments of research in the arts closer to the broader art-loving public.
-To achieve this, FORUM+ aims to deliver accessibility in form and content, positioning itself in between an academic and a cultural journal.
+FORUM+ is primarily aimed at researchers, teachers, and students in Higher Arts Education across artistic disciplines.
+Simultaneously, it endeavours to make current developments in artistic research more accessible to a wider audience of art enthusiasts.
+To achieve this, FORUM+ seeks to deliver accessibility in form and content, positioning itself in between an academic and a cultural journal.

-FORUM+ publishes contributions in Dutch and English that stem from original research and are peer-reviewed by the editorial staff and a member of the editorial advisory board with specific expertise in this field.
+Contributions to FORUM+ are accepted in both Dutch and English and must originate from original research.
+They are subjected to peer review by the editorial staff and a member of the editorial advisory board with expertise in the relevant field.
+Partnering with Belgian, Dutch, and international Schools of Arts, the editorial board ensures the quality and relevance of submissions.

 Inclusivity

 FORUM+ places great importance on inclusivity and welcomes authors, contributors and readers from diverse backgrounds and perspectives.
 FORUM+ pays specific attention to inclusive language during the editing process.
 For more information and tips, you can visit this website, for example.
 The editorial team are continuously looking for ways to increase FORUM+'s (online) accessibility.
-If you have a suggestion, you can let us know at redactie@forum-online.be.
+If you have a suggestion or question, you can let us know at redactie@forum-online.be.

 Frequency

-FORUM+ is published three times a year (February, May, October) by Amsterdam University Press (AUP) and the Royal Conservatoire of Antwerp (RCA), in collaboration with the Antwerp Research Institute for the Arts (ARIA).
+FORUM+ is published two times a year (April and October) by Amsterdam University Press (AUP) and the Royal Conservatoire of Antwerp (RCA), in collaboration with the Antwerp Research Institute for the Arts (ARIA).

 Publication ethics